Which British tennis players are still playing singles at Wimbledon?

 But she came unstuck against top seed and three-time grand slam champion Aryna Sabalenka, who required two hours to see her off 7-6(6), 6-4 in an instant classic in front of a captivated Centre Court crowd.

-Elsewhere on the women’s side, Heather Watson, Harriet Dart and Francesca Jones fell at the first hurdle, while Katie Boulter fell in the second round with a three-sets loss to Solana Sierra.
+Elsewhere on the women’s side, Heather Watson, Harriet Dart and Francesca Jones fell at the first hurdle, while Katie Boulter fell in the second round with a three-set loss to Solana Sierra.

-However, Sonay Kartal’s meteoric rise has continued: the 23-year-old has advanced to the fourth round of a grand slam for the first time, thanks to wins over 20th seed Jelena Ostapenko, Viktoriya Tomova, and Diane Parry.
+However, Sonay Kartal’s meteoric rise continued: the 23-year-old advanced to the fourth round of a grand slam for the first time, thanks to wins over 20th seed Jelena Ostapenko, Viktoriya Tomova, and Diane Parry.
+But she came up short in her bid to reach the quarter-finals, losing to Anastasia Pavlyuchenkova in a two-set but gruelling match.

 Get 4 months free with ExpressVPN